zhoujianling/PointCloudUtilities/README.md

 ## Features
 * Read a ply header from a file which follows the [standard](http://paulbourke.net/dataformats/ply/).
 * Read a ply file and acquire a point cloud structure.
+* Provide an octree for searching nearest neighbors

 ## Build